2023-2025 Accessibility Plan

 1. General

-1.1 Statement of Commitment
+1.1 Statement of commitment

 Accessibility is important in making sure the world we live in is fair and equitable for everyone.
 The Standards Council of Canada is committed to improving the state of our accessibility for our employees and stakeholders.
 As the organization that promotes standardization that aims to improve health, safety and overall quality of life, we understand the importance of accessibility standards and how they improve the lives of people with disabilities.
 We are committed to using the same spirit of innovation we use in our work to promote accessibility practices in our organization.
 This plan is one part of our commitment to always do better for people who live with disabilities.